PFAS Reporting and Recordkeeping Requirements: What Equipment Manufacturers Need to Know

 “So, depending on which bucket you fall into for those you're reporting, the requirement is going to be slightly different,” said Schantz.
 “And regardless of which of those reporting options you have, there is no minimum threshold for PFAS concentration inside those components.”

-The EPA's Central Data Exchange system PFAS reporting module is scheduled to open in November of 2024.
+The EPA's Central Data Exchange system PFAS reporting module is expected to open close to the start of the July reporting period.

 John Marx